DeepPpz/SoftUni-Projects/README.md

 # SoftUni-Projects

-Here you can find various solutions for the SoftUni tasks:
+Here you can find various solutions for the SoftUni Python Web Development:
 - Programming Basics with Python;
 - Programming Fundamentals with Python;
 - Python Web Developer Modules:
+    - Python Advanced:
         - Python Advanced;
+        - Python OOP;
+    - Python DB:
+        - PostgreSQL;
-    - Python DB;
+        - Python ORM;
-    - Python Web (coming next year);
+    - Python Web (in progress):
+        - Django Basics;
+        - Django Advanced;
-    - JS Front-End (coming next year);
+    - JS Front-End (coming later this year);

 You can also find solutions to the Open courses: